xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ## File Upload

-_The text extraction features is not enabled/available by default_ contact Xayn if you do need it.
+_The file upload features is not enabled by default_ contact Xayn if you do need it.

-Documents are often in other format then plain text.
+Documents are often in different formats then plain text.
 When ingesting you can decide to provide a document "file" instead of a snippet.
 If you do so we will try to extract snippets from the given file.

-Currently this option can only be used together with the split option and follwing file formats are supported: `application/pdf`, `text/plain`, `text/html`.
+Currently this option can only be used together with the `split` option and follwing file formats are supported: `application/pdf`, `text/plain`, `text/html`.

-The "file" is provided base64 encoded, so if we reuse the example from the getting started section provding the snippet as `text/plain` file would be done like following:
+The "file" needs to be provided as base64 encoded string.
+Reusing the example from the getting started section and provding the snippet as `text/plain` file leads to following example:

 ```bash
 curl -X POST "$URL/documents" \